disorderedmaterials/dissolve/docs/examples/water/step9c.md

 | [`CalculateAvgMol`](/userguide/modules/calculateavgmol) | Calculates the average geometry of the parent species aroudn a specified reference site |
 | [`CalculateSDF`](/userguide/modules/calculatesdf) | Calculates the spatial density function of a particular site around a central reference site |

-As the name implies, the [`CalculateAvgMol`](/userguide/modules/calculateavgmol) module will provide us with the average species geometry about which we can plot our spatial density function, calculated from the [`CalculateSDF`](/userguide/modules/calculatesdf) module.
+As the name implies, the [`CalculateAvgMol`](/userguide/modules/calculateavgmol) module will provide us with the average species geometry which we can use as a reference when we plot the spatial density function calculated from the [`CalculateSDF`](/userguide/modules/calculatesdf) module.
 The [`CalculateSDF`](/userguide/modules/calculatesdf) module takes two sites as input - the central site A about which the distribution of site B will be calculated.
 For both module, the principal (central) site must have a system of axes defined.

 Let's proceed and set up the two modules in the layer: